-"The brave young king, who ne'er retreats,

-The Englishman in England beats.

-Death through Northumberland is spread

-From battleaxe and broad spearhead.

-Through Scotland with his spears he rides,

-To Man his glancing ships he guides

-Feeding the welves where'er be came, The young king drove a bloody game.
-The gallant bownen in the isles Slew foemen, who lay heaped in piles.
-The Irish fied at Olaf's name-Fled from a young king seeking fame.
-In Bretland, and in Cumberland, People against him could not stand: Thick on the fields their corpses lay, To ravens and howing wolves a prey."
+"The brave young king, who ne'er retreats, The Englishman in England beats.
+Death through Northumberland is spread From battle-axe and broad spearhead.
+Through Scotland with his spears he rides.
+To Man his glancing ships he guides Feeding the wolves where'er he came, The young king drove a bloody game.
+The gallant bowmen in the isles Slew foemen, who lay heaped in piles.
+The Irish fled at Olaf's name- Fled from a young king seeking fame.
+In Bretland, and in Cumberland, People against him could not stand: Thick on the fields their corpses lay.
+To ravens and howing wolves a prey."